annargrs/ACLPUB/docs/formatting.md

 | bibliography          | 10 pt     |       |
 | footnotes             | 9 pt      |       |

+For any text or numbers in tables and figures, whenever possible, please use the font size of the document text.
+As a rule of thumb, any text or numbers should be clearly readable when the paper is printed on A4 paper.
+Submissions that abuse the font size or spacing for figures/tables may be desk rejected.

 ### Title and Authors

 Center the title and the author name(s) and affiliation(s) across both columns.